 Hunger can be caused from a few things.
 First, make sure you have purchased Hcg from a reliable source.
 This is important since low potency or fake Hcg can cause hunger.
 Second, be sure that your dose is correct.
 Most people experience hunger if their dosage is too high.
-The sweet spot for dosage is about 125iu to 175iu for prescription Hcg injections, while it is higher for those using Hcg diet drops.
+The sweet spot for dosage is about 125iu to 175iu for prescription Hcg injections.
 If you are still feeling hunger, then it can be time to look at a few other factors including food sensitivities.
 Read more here: Why am I feeling hungry?

 Guidelines for Eating Correctly on the HCG Diet

 The Original HCG Diet initially called for a rigid food menu to be followed, with little to no flexibility.
 Today however, the diet has evolved and many offer a slightly more flexible approach, including the addition of modern foods that were not available when the diet was first created.
 In addition, many protocols allow for an expanded foods list.
 This has allowed countless cookbooks to be written that are perfectly acceptable for those following Simeons VLCD.
 The use of supplements and protein shakes for meal replacement are an option for some versions of the diet which can make Phase 2, the weight loss phase of the HCG Diet, much less challenging.